justinhennessy/100-days-of-code/log.md

 - What is Rank correlation? and what is monotonic data?
 - What is a univariate relationships?

+### Day 14: September 15, 2019

+**Today's Progress**

+Contiued working through the [fast.ai](http://course18.fast.ai/lessonsml1/lesson4.html) lesson 4 course on feature importance.
+The focus was on more tooling to help visualise and validate the relationships between features (ie columns).

+I have put my own project on hold for the moment as I am not sure how to proceed.
+Luckily I have access to a very generous person who is going to have a look at what I have done to date.
+My current suspection is that my dataset is suffering some "data leakage", information that is added after the fact that is creating a very strong correlation with my dependant variable which is masking any further insight.
+Rather than stumbling blindly for another week I thought I would get some experienced eyes across it.

+I have also started reading the [100 page machine learning book](https://www.amazon.com.au/Hundred-Page-Machine-Learning-Book/dp/199957950X/) which was recommended by [Daniel Bourke](https://www.linkedin.com/in/mrdbourke/).
+Daniel's philosophy is to ensure you are reading "hard" books, you may not get them straight away but it extends your brain and thinking and eventually you will get across it.
+This is definitely one of those books as there is a heap of maths outlined which I have never seen before but interestingly through my 14 days of learning have started to see some of the concepts appear so getting more details on how things work is great.

+**Thoughts:**

+I lost a bit of momentum on my own project because I was unsure how to proceed and felt I was wasting my time.
+Luckily I had been build a network of ML and Data Sceience people over the last few months so have quite a few people I can reach out to.

+**Link to work/resources:**

+None.

 ### Day 13: September 14, 2019

 **Today's Progress**